skellis46/slipbox/improvisation and the threshold of the self.md

 [[Zoran Josipovic - Nondual Awareness and Minimal Phenomenal Experience#^de97ee]] - this is very important for phenomenological description that approximates the experience (??)

-in Western mindfulness it is called open awareness [@taft-2022-meditation n.pag.]; and in the Dzogchen Tibetan Buddhist tradition it is _rigpa_ or pristine awareness -- where awareness recognises itself without interference [@wangyalrinpoche-1998-tibetan].

 josipovic-2024-reflexivity.pdf is very useful description of non-representational consciousness -- and how this work overlaps with that research.
 See [[Josipovic - Reflexivity gradients]] summary.
 More also (but likely not necessary) in josipovic-2021-implicit.pdf